immve/writing-docs/README.md

 ### Create a FAQ

-It doesn't matter how big what you are writing on is, it is simpler for the human brain to understand a concept if it comes in a form of a question (This is not peer reviewed science but trust me on this one).
+It is simpler for the human brain to understand a concept if it comes in the form of a question (This is not peer reviewed science but trust me on this one).
 That is not to say to only put questions in your docs, please don't do that.
-My point is, go over every single step in the FAQ.
+My point is, go deeper over every single step in the FAQ.
+One concept in your doc can become 3 questions in the FAQ.

 ### Troubleshooting